 As at December 31, 2018, the Company had US\$216.0 million (2017: US\$0.0 million) drawn on its revolving credit facility (see Note 13) and designated as a net investment hedge of its U.S. operations.
-Foreign exchange gains and losses on the designated drawings are recorded in shareholder's equity in the foreign currency translation adjustment component of accumulated other comprehensive income (loss) and offset translation adjustments on the underlying net assets of the U.S. operations, which are also recorded in accumulated other comprehensive income (loss) for the year ended December 31, 2018 was \$13.3 million, net of tax of \$2.5 million (2017: \$0.0 million, net of tax of \$0.0 million).
+Foreign exchange gains and losses on the designated drawings are recorded in shareholder's equity in the foreign currency translation adjustment component of accumulated other comprehensive income (loss) and offset translation adjustments on the underlying net assets of the U.S. operations, which are also recorded in accumulated other comprehensive income (loss).
+The loss on the net investment hedge recorded in other comprehensive income (loss) for the year ended December 31, 2018 was \$13.3 million, net of tax of \$2.5 million (2017: \$0.0 million, net of tax of \$0.0 million).